hazelcast/hazelcast-simulator/README.md

 CLOUD_CREDENTIAL=<your-aws-secret-key>
 ```

-### Setup public key
+### Setup public/private-key

 After you have set up stabilizer, make sure you have a id_rsa.pub in your ~/.ssh directory.
-If not, one can be generated
+The Provisioner will
+terminate when it needs to access the cloud and sees that the public/private key are missing.
+If you don't have
-like this:
+a public/private key, you can generate one like this:

 ```
 ssh-keygen -t rsa -C "your_email@example.com"